No Data? No Problem: Robust Vision-Tabular Learning with Missing Values: Conclusion

 \section{Conclusion}

-We introduce RoVTL: Robust Vision-Tabular Learning, the first vision-tabular method, to the best of our knowledge, that performs effectively across the full spectrum of tabular data completeness.
+We introduce RoVTL: Robust Vision-Tabular Learning, the first vision-tabular method, to our knowledge, that performs effectively across the full spectrum of tabular data completeness.
 RoVTL consists of two main components, contrastive pretraining and downstream task tuning.
-At pretraining, we propose to leverage tabular data missingness as an augmentation strategy, simulating incomplete entries to enhance the robustness of the tabular encoder.
-During downstream task tuning, RoVTL uses a gated cross-attention module to adaptively weight tabular data in the multimodal embedding.
-Robustness is further enhanced with TabMoFe loss, which ranks performance based on available tabular attributes, and disentangled gradient learning ensures effective optimization of both image and tabular encoders.
-Our extensive experiments demonstrate that RoVTL outperforms prior methods, with the largest gains when tabular data is limited.
-Successful evaluation on external medical datasets highlights its potential for vision-tabular foundation models, while results on the 2D car dataset demonstrate its generalizability to multiple domains.
+At pretraining, we propose tabular data missingness as an augmentation strategy, simulating incomplete entries to enhance the robustness of the tabular encoder.
+During downstream task tuning, data missingness is further enhanced with the proposed TabFoMe loss, which ranks performance based on available tabular attributes, and a gated cross-attention module that adaptively adjusts tabular contributions.
+Our extensive experiments demonstrate that RoVTL outperforms prior methods, with the largest improvement under limited tabular data.
+Successful evaluation on external medical dataset highlights its potential for vision-tabular foundation models, while results on the 2D car dataset demonstrate its generalizability to multiple domains.
 Overall, RoVTL provides a generalizable and robust solution for vision-tabular learning, bridging the gap between image-only and multimodal inference and demonstrating effectiveness across the full spectrum of tabular data scenarios.